reactive-python/reactpy/docs/source/guides/adding-interactivity/components-with-state/index.rst

     Try clicking the button to see that it does not cause a change.

-After clicking "Next", if you check the server logs, you'll discover an ``UnboundLocalError`` error.
+After clicking "Next", if you check your web server's logs, you'll discover an ``UnboundLocalError`` error.
 It turns out that in this case, the ``index = index + 1`` statement is similar to `trying to set global variables
 <https://stackoverflow.com/questions/9264763/dont-understand-why-unboundlocalerror-occurs-closure>`__.